LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Mac Users:

-Excel on Mac creates CSV files that QuickBooks cannot read.
+Excel on Mac creates CSV files QuickBooks cannot read.
 You must:

 2. Select "Windows Comma Separated (.csv)"